apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 To use wolfRbac authentication, you need to start and install [wolf-server](https://github.com/iGeeky/wolf/blob/master/quick-start-with-docker/README.md).
 For more information about `Wolf RBAC`, please refer to [APISIX wolf-rbac plugin](https://apisix.apache.org/zh/docs/apisix/plugins/wolf-rbac/).
 Also, we can using the `secretRef` field to reference a K8s Secret object so that we can avoid the hardcoded sensitive data in the ApisixConsumer object.
 For reference Secret use example, please refer to the [key-auth-reference-secret-object](#key-auth-reference-secret-object).

-:::note This plugin will add several API
+:::note This plugin will add several APIs

 * /apisix/plugin/wolf-rbac/login
 * /apisix/plugin/wolf-rbac/change_pwd